-Bring your kids in their Halloween costumes to Marlin Park on Saturday October 26th, 1:00 PM sharp for a spooky good time in the park.
+Bring your kids in their Halloween costumes to Marlin Park on Saturday October 29th, 1:00 PM sharp for a spooky good time in the park.

-record for identification.
+Our local RWC Police will also be available to provide voluntary FINGERPRINTING for children of parents who might wish to have this record for identification.
 Because a child’s appearance can change in a short time, fingerprinting can be the best way to identify a lost child.

 RSCA holds this event each year for Shores children elementary school age and under.

 It’s easy work and lots of fun to watch our children enjoy their “dress-up” time in Marlin Park.
 Your help will be greatly appreciated!